Charleroi Light Metro: History

 On 30 August 1996, two additional stations were opened on the downtown loop (Janson and Parc).
 Lines 55 and 88 were created to duplicate the two existing lines while using the northern part of the unfinished loop.

 2008 and 2009 saw the resumption of metro construction, following a 75 million euro loan from the European Investment Bank, out of a total estimated cost of 150 million euro.
 Work to complete the downtown loop started on 20 October 2008, building of the Gosselies branch on 16 March 2009, and the lengthening works on the Gilly branch toward Soleilmont started on 30 March 2009.

 The finished downtown loop was put in service on 27 February 2012 with the completion of the Sud to Parc section.
 The same day saw the opening of the Soleilmont extension of the Gilly branch.
 The completion of the downtown loop involved a comprehensive reorganization of the lines and the introduction of new numbers (M1, M2 and M4) and colors, and the inauguration of the now "Charleroi Metro".

 The Gosselies branch (Line M3) project created a new branch starting at Piges station and running as a regular tramway line toward Gosselies.
 A large section of the line already existed to the Jumet tram depot, but as it is only used by empty trams going to and from the depot, and was not equipped for commercial passenger transport, it had to be completely rebuilt.
 The Jumet to Gosselies section is new, although it is built on the site of former SNCV tramway lines.

 The project included full renovation of the Chaussée de Bruxelles (Brussels Road) which is used by the new line.
 Because of the narrowness of some streets in Gosselies, the line uses single track in different streets for each direction.

-The Gosselies branch was scheduled for completion in 2011, however multiple delays had delayed its opening until 2013.
+The Gosselies branch was scheduled for completion in 2011, however multiple obstacles had delayed its opening.
 The fourth line of the Charleroi Metro thus entered service on 22 June 2013.
-This Gosselies branch is served by a new line, dubbed "M3" (yellow color), which is how it is now depicted on official maps and on station signage.
+This northern branch is served by a new line, dubbed "M3" (yellow color), which is how it is now depicted on official maps and on station signage.